dendril/nginx/README.md

 ### Windows install

 1. [Download nginx stable](http://nginx.org/en/download.html)
-2. Use the config files provided and place them into /usr/local/etc/nginx/
+2. Use the config files provided and place them inside the uncompressed version of nginx
-3. Create the directories inside the uncompressed version of nginx:
+3. Create the follwing directories inside the uncompressed version of nginx:
    1. spool
    2. run
-   3. log
+   3. logs
 4. Add the nginx directory to your PATH
 5. Open cmd /D
 6. Run nginx